Ultimate Guide To WordPress RSS

 Single Post Feed

-Note: By default, if you only add “/feed” to the end of the post URI, WordPress will return the comments associated with that post, not actual post content itself.
+Note: By default, if you only append “/feed” to the end of your post address, WordPress will return the comments for that post, not actual post content itself.

 Tip #3 – Category RSS Feeds

-Some your site visitors may only want to subscribe to content about certain topics.
+Some your site visitors may only want to subscribe to content from specific categories.
 They may not want to subscribe to all of your site’s content.

-If your website contains content published under different categories, WordPress allows you to easily create a separate RSS feed for each of these categories.
+If your website or blog displays content published under several categories, WordPress allows you to provide a separate feed for each category.

 Just use the format below:

-Your category RSS feed now only includes content assigned to that particular category …
+Your feed will now only contain content posted under that particular category …

 (Category-specific RSS feed page)